larsks/blog.oddbit.com-posts/2013-10-28-why-does-the-neutron.md

+---
+layout: post
-Title: Why does the Neutron documentation recommend three interfaces?
+title: Why does the Neutron documentation recommend three interfaces?
-Date: 2013-10-28
+date: 2013-10-28
-Tags: openstack,neutron,networking
+tags: openstack,neutron,networking
+---

 The [documentation for configuring Neutron][neutron-docs] recommends that a network controller has three physical interfaces: